danyl-infosec/Remediation-SOC-Lab/README.md

 # Remediation SOC Lab – Pyramid of Pain Case Study

 ## Objective
 In this lab I walk through how I handled a malicious alert using the Pyramid of Pain framework.
 I started with quick containment at the IOC level by blocking a malicious IP through firewall rules, then moved up the pyramid to disrupt defense evasion by creating a Sigma rule for registry changes at the host artifact level.
-This highlights a layered SOC approach — detecting, analyzing, and remediating threats across both network and host environments.
+This highlights a layered SOC approach, detecting, analyzing, and remediating threats across both network and host environments.

 ---